gdar463/pythonprojects/ChatGPT/ai.md

 ## Fixed Folder

-The fixed folder has all the fixed code (if need) of the ai produced code, since sometimes it has some problems
+The fixed folder has all the fixed code (if needed) of the ai produced code, since sometimes it has some problems